Fight Traffic Ticket in AlabamaPage OverviewSUMMARY: Fight a Traffic Ticket in Alabama

 Rescheduling or Postponing Your Hearing

-Typically, a driver can reschedule a hearing if he contacts his traffic court before the original hearing date.
+Typically, you can reschedule a hearing if you contact your traffic court before the original hearing date.

 Once you decide to plead not guilty and fight your ticket in court, consider hiring a traffic ticket attorney to represent you.
 These lawyers are experienced in Alabama's traffic laws and can help you get the best possible outcome.

-Spend the time between getting the ticket and your hearing date preparing your case.
+Spend the time between getting the traffic ticket and your hearing date to prepare for your traffic hearing.
 You can:

 - Gather evidence that proves your innocence.